PaulFrankling/proper_clobber/TESTING.md

     * *I want the user to be able to contact us with any queries or problems.*

         * The user can easily contact the site owner through the Contact page.
-They are notified of their message has been successfully sent through the use of a toast and a confirmation email.
+They are notified that their message has been successfully sent through the use of a toast and a confirmation email.

     * *I want to be able to add/edit/update products.*